 They’re mostly entrepreneurs and investors.
 And they’re responsible for creating jobs, they help stimulate the economy, and they have foundations and advocacies that help others.

-So instead of saying it’s unfair that rich people pay less taxes, you aspire to become one of them.
-And it’s not because you also want to enjoy tax deductions and exemptions, but because you also want to do the good things they do for the country.
+So instead of saying it’s unfair that rich people pay fewer taxes, you aspire to become one of them.
+And it’s not because you also want to enjoy tax deductions and exemptions but because you also want to do the good things they do for the country.

 4. You prefer food for both its taste and nutritional value.

-Food is a basic necessity, and eating is considered as one of the simple pleasures in life.
-When you’re financially stable, you love eating and actually consume more healthy and delicious meals on a regular basis.
+Food is a basic necessity, and eating is considered one of the simple pleasures in life.
+When you’re financially stable, you love eating and actually consume more healthy and delicious meals regularly.

 5. You have a mentor or a role model that you want to emulate.